-The following drawings and text were created by F. W. Burleigh, author of the book, It's All About Muhammad.
+The following text was written by F. W. Burleigh, author of the book, It's All About Muhammad.
 Burleigh's biographical and historical information is based entirely on mainstream Islamic sources considered authoritative by Islamic scholars.
 Click on the images to see them larger.

 If Muhammad were alive today, he would be put on trial for numerous crimes against humanity.
 One of the main charges against him would be genocide against the Jews of Arabia.